ibm-cloud-docs/account/iam-mfatypes.md

   * Email-based MFA: Users authenticate by using a security passcode that's sent via email.
   * TOTP MFA: Users authenticate by using a TOTP.
-  * U2F MFA: Users authenticate by using a hardware security key that generates a six-digit numerical code.
+  * U2F MFA: Users authenticate by using a physical hardware-based security key that generates a six-digit numerical code.
+The security key is based on the FIDO U2F open authentication standard.
 This method offers the highest level of security.

 ## Account-based MFA options
 {: #account-based}